arbyun/Lamp-Puzzle/README.md

 Here's a flowchart that connects the methods and files used, for a better structured/architectural understanding of the project.

 ![Fluxogram_LampGame](./fluxograma.png)

 ## Metadata

 * @arbyun a.k.a.
 Daniela Dantas, a22202104
--- Lamp class, diverse Draw and Write functions, GameLoop(), overall code cleanup
+-- Lamp class, diverse Draw and Write functions, Game Loop, overall code cleanup

 * @Francisco-Anjos a.k.a.
 Francisco Anjos, a22204855
 -- User instructions, tutorial, lamp switching, flowchart, overview